AnimalDesign/bot/Readme.md

 The core of the ANIMAL bot provides the following functionality:

+### Database layer

+The database layer is based on the [Sequelize](http://docs.sequelizejs.com/en/latest/) ORM and therefor supports PostgreSQL, MySQL, MariaDB, SQLite and MSSQL databases.

-### Module Loader
+### Module loader

 With the module loader, we try to maintain great flexibility.
 Also we allow our team members to teach our bot new tricks without blocking others.
-This is loosely inspired by [this article](https://strongloop.com/strongblog/modular-node-js-express/).
+The modular concept is loosely inspired by [this article](https://strongloop.com/strongblog/modular-node-js-express/).

 Modules usually reside in `server/lib/modules/<modulename>`.
 They can have the following structure: